mjpitz/emc/README.md

 _The minimal, declarative service catalog._

-Pronounced "MC" as in the master of ceremonies.

 ## Background

 In the last three jobs I've worked at, it's always been a hassle trying to locate the various dashboards, documentation,